The biggest factual inaccuracies in the Bohemian Rhapsody film

 Queen are shown taking the stage at Live Aid right after U2

 There’s a Bono-alike shown coming off the stage as Freddie and co warm up for the show.
-In reality, Dire Straits had played a half hour set before Queen came on and stole the show.
+In reality, Dire Straits had played a half hour set before Queen came along to steal the show.

 Freddie met his partner Jim Hutton at a house party